UNIJackS/networkmonitor/README.md

 The program will store events in the events directory.
 The program will load the devices to monitor from the Devices.txt file.

+The program requires java to run the .jar file and openjfx to run the javaFX GUI.
+I used the following commands to install the relevent packages.
+- sudo apt-get install openjdk-7-jdk
+- sudo apt-get install openjfx

+To run the program I use the following.
+(I found this command on an article online which I can no longer find)
+- java --module-path /usr/share/openjfx/lib --add-modules=javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web -jar networkmonitor.jar

 ## Devices.txt File
 This is used to load the devices to monitor.
 Each line corresponds to a different device and should follow the following format.
 - Format: Identifyer|Value|Identifyer|Value